volodymyr-hlavnyi/final_project_sakila_consol/readme.md

 Simple version of final project Sakila Database search films You can fork this project and use it as a base for your final project

+## Installation
+1. Clone the repository
+2. Create a virtual environment
+3. Install the requirements
+pip install -r requirements.txt
+4. Create a .env file with the following content
 You need to add self environment variables in the .env file like this:
 ```